For the love of Ruby

 - by: Katie W

-- target: The Honorable Brianne Buccicone, Tenth Judicial District, Sherburne County, MN
+- recipient: The Honorable Brianne Buccicone, Tenth Judicial District, Sherburne County, MN

 Katie couldn't stand by and watch this loving pup be abused by her neighbor.
 Now, years after rescuing the dog, Ruby has been sent back to her abuser, and he's trying to sue Katie for thousands of dollars.
 Sign her urgent petition and send the message that you shouldn't be allowed to profit from animal abuse!